FleksySDK/kebbie/docs/test_a_new_keyboard.md

 ## Test the new keyboard with Kebbie:
 First check the key mapping running the command `kebbie show_layout -K newkkeyboard`

-!!! tip
+!!! success "Tip"
     If the keys mapping fails trying to get the numbers layout, add a `print(self.driver.page_source)` before the method `self.tap(layout["lowercase"]["numbers"]` and launch the command again to get the key to switch to numbers adding it in the `CONTENT_TO_RENAME` list (e.g. `"Digit keyboard": "numbers"`)

-Finally evaluate the keyboard with the command `kebbie evaluate -K newkeyboard` and wait until the evaluation is finished to get the results.
+Finally, evaluate the keyboard with the command `kebbie evaluate -K newkeyboard` and wait until the evaluation is finished to get the results.

 !!! info "Note"
     See ["How testing is done?"](how_testing_is_done.md) to know the internal process performed.